 Once in a while, this contraption arrives at the bottom of our street.
-Now I don’t know how long the ‘hand-operated carousel’ has been doing the rounds of our neighbourhood but I’m guessing it pre-dates Ara Guler’s photo by some way.
+It’s a ‘hand-operated carousel’ – which has probably been doing the rounds of our neighbourhood for longer than anyone now living here can remember.

 Walking home just before dawn after a long night’s drinking, and the most amazing sweet smell of freshly baked pastries comes wafting out of old stone doorways – pastries that are being piled up in the glass compartments of small carts to be walked miles by the father of the house on his daily adventure through the city as itinerant hawker – while the mother hangs long chains of laundry across the street, the semaphore of domestic hardship.